Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ## 4.0 Guiding principles for funding decisions:

 1. A proposal must be relevant to the Shimmer or IOTA network and its ecosystem.
-2. A proposal that does not segregate individuals, organizations, or communities based on sex, race, color, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority or majority, property, birth, disability, age or sexual orientation.
+2. A proposal shall not segregate individuals, organizations, or communities based on sex, race, color, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority or majority, property, birth, disability, age or sexual orientation.
 3. The committee will prioritize projects with the highest potential and positive impact on the ecosystem compared to the received funding.
 4. The proposer or team must be capable of delivering the proposed project.
 Evaluating this is the responsibility of the committee.
 5. All funded projects must be open source (under [MIT](https://opensource.org/licenses/MIT), [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) or [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0)).
 Projects in development must allow the grant committee to access any private repos for review.
-These projects will only receive 50% of the proposed budget once they fully open-sourced their code.
+These projects will only receive 50% of the grant payment until they fully open-sourced their code.
 6. The requested budget must match industry standards for comparable tasks.
 If a proposal requests way above fair market value, the committee will dialogue with the team to request adjustments.
 The committee may reject the proposal or cut the funding to settle at fair market value.
 7. If a project has already received funding from the Tangle Ecosystem Association or other grant funding programs, it cannot receive funding from the Tangle Community Treasury for the exact scope of work.
 But, the grant committee can grant additional funding for extensions or further developments of such a project.
-8. A proposal that creates any conflict of interest from members of the proposing team or committee members must be reported to the committee lead.
-Committee members with conflicts of interest cannot process, comment, or vote on a proposal.
+8. A proposal that creates any conflict of interest for committee members must be reported to the committee lead.
+Committee members with conflicts of interest shall not process, comment, or vote on a proposal.
-9. Any attempts of Bribery or offer of future payments, token ownership, or compensations/gifts of any form to committee members will immediately cancel a proposal process.
+9. Any attempts of Bribery or the offer of future payments, token distribution, or compensations/gifts of any form to committee members will immediately cancel a proposal process.
 Accepted bribes by committee members will lead to the immediate removal of the members from the committee.

 ## 5.0 Funding Priorities